 Students must use Blackboard.
+Those with smart phones or tablets or iPod Touch must download the (free) Blackboard Mobile Learning app.
+Students must also use the online data analysis package, SDA.
 They are encouraged to use e-Resources of the U of T Library system, including Refworks.
 Course Web Site: The course website prepared on the Blackboard system will contain the course syllabus, all handouts, links of interest, and course announcements.
 Students are responsible for the content of all course materials and for checking their official utoronto.ca email addresses regularly.